 - Coaches accurately represent the competence, training and experience of themselves and their colleagues.

 - Coaches honor all professional relationships with student-athletes, colleagues, officials, media and the public.
 They avoid conflicts of interest and exploitation of those relationships, especially by outside parties.

 - Coaches have an obligation to respect the confidentiality of information obtained from persons in the course of their work.

 - Coaches carry out all obligations of employment contracts, unless released from those obligations by mutual agreement.
 When considering interruption or termination of service, appropriate notice is given.

-The coaches of the colleges, universities and institutions that are members of the NABC are also members of governing organizations for those schools (NJCAA, NAIA and NCAA).
-The enforcement of a violation of the Code of Ethics will be executed by the rules, regulations and procedures of the governing organization.
+The coaches of the colleges, universities, high schools and other institutions that are members of the NABC are also members of various governing bodies (NCAA, NAIA, NJCAA, NHSBCA, etc.).
+The enforcement of a violation of the Code of Ethics will be executed by the rules, regulations and procedures of the governing bodies.